Emptiness formation probability, Toeplitz determinants, and conformal field theory: The ferroelectric string as a conformal boundary condition

 where the sum runs over all the $2\pi$ corners, their positions being $w(z_c)$. $w(z)$ is the conformal transformation from the upper half plane.
 The open geometry has only one such corner, and applying this formula we obtain

 A similar calculation, with two corners, yields

 in the periodic geometry.
 This term reproduces Eq.~(\ref{eq:simple_loglsl}) in the limit $\ell/L\to 0$.
 Eqs.~(\ref{eq:loglsl_periodic}, \ref{eq:loglsl_open}) can be seen as ``semi-universal''.
 While they are proportional to the extrapolation length which is a non universal quantity, the central charge also appears and the shape as a function of $\ell/L$ is purely geometric: it does not depend on the specifics of the model.
 Another way to see this is to replace the dominant length scales $L$ and $\ell$ by $L+\epsilon$ and $\ell+\varepsilon$, where $\epsilon$ and $\varepsilon$ are short distance cutoffs, of the order of a lattice spacing.
 Performing this substitution in Eq.~(\ref{eq:general_scaling}) and expanding again, it is easy to see that the $L^{-1}\log \ell$ terms remain unaffected. \paragraph{Numerical checks.---} The extrapolation length is a so far unknown function of $\nu$ on the Ising critical line.
-It should a priori depend on the boundary condition, but it has been found that $\xi=1/2$ for free boundary conditions in the ICTF \cite{SD_2013}.
+It should a priori depend on the boundary condition, but it has been found that $\xi=1/2$ for free boundary conditions in the ICTF \cite{SD_2013}. which we study here.
 To make contact with our predictions we consider the combination

 in the periodic geometry, and a similar combination in the open case.
 We then fit this to $d_0+d_1L^{-1}\log \ell+d_2 L^{-1}$ for various system sizes up to $L=4096$ and several aspect ratios $\ell/L$.
 The results are summarized in Fig.~\ref{fig:loglsl}, and show again a very good agreement with our prediction.
 We emphasize the importance of adding a last term $d_2L^{-1}$ to remove the otherwise large finite-size effects.
-Finally, we also checked the validity of our result away from the ICTF, where the guess $\xi=1/(2\nu)$ is compatible with the numerics.
-An analytical argument for this value will be given in Sec.~\ref{sec:toeplitz}.